 I admit it, I just love libraries!
-ALL libraries hold a special magic (i.e. free books!) but this one is extra-special.
+ALL libraries hold a special magic (i.e. free books!) but this one IS extra-special.

 The Tom Bradley Wing was opened in 1993.
 While more modern, it still delights with an eight-story, glass-roofed atrium filled with enormous marble columns and whimsical chandeliers.
 (Be sure to check out the elevators – the inset walls are lined with old card catalog cards!)

 Take a free tour to learn more about the library’s Art and Architecture (Mon-Fri 12:30; Sat 11:00 & 14:00; Sun 14:00) or Art-in-the-Garden (Sat 12:30).
 The docents are knowledgeable and great fun – and you can’t beat the price!
+Yay libraries!